 What are they?
 What are the beliefs that are deeply ingrained, yet feel somehow toxic, somehow harmful, somehow wrong.

 If you’re not sure, that’s perfect and beautiful and exactly where you are supposed to be.
 No comparison here.
-If you need a hand, a boost, let the women of our Facebook group provide it.

 Stay as open and honest as you can, scanning these shares about absorbed thought patterns from our recent Facebook LIVE, to see which hit you, which trigger you, which find your soft spot: